genevate/style_guides/programming/languages/ruby/ruby.md

 ## Methods

 - Use `snake_case` for method names.
-- Use `?` for boolean methods.
-Example: `example.admin?`
+- Use `?` for boolean methods which answer only `true` or `false`.
+Example: `user.admin?`
 - Use `!` for cautionary methods.
-Example: `example.destroy!` Good uses of bang:
+Example: `example.destroy!` Usages:
+  - When writing an implementation, only add a band method when a non-bang method version exists and there is a need for a version that has a surpising outcome.
-  - Use when throwing an error instead of returning nil.
+  - Use when throwing an error instead of an expected type.
   - Use when bypassing a cache to force fetch.
-  - Use when implementation has performance implictions.
+  - Use when implementation has performance implications.
   - Use when it may cause unexpected side effects.
 - Define methods in the following order (from top to bottom within class definition):
     - Class methods